HL7/davinci-dtr/input/pagecontent/specification.md

 </div><br>

 #### Guidance on Structure of CQL Logic
 Like many other programming languages, CQL allows for statements to be nested within conditional logic.
-This creates instances where some statements **MAY** not be executed due to a prior condition not being met.
+This creates instances where some statements may not be executed due to a prior condition not being met.

 Data retrieval in a QuestionnaireResponse is dependent on the `enableWhen` element.